tado/hkiit25/01-01_workshop_slides_en.md

 ✅ Master basic TidalCycles syntax and freely write patterns

+✅ Build music using complex rhythm patterns and effects

 ✅ Think by connecting music theory and coding

 ✅ Acquire foundational skills for improvisational live performance